 Going back and forth on the question of whether or not to eat meat?
-For a spiritual practitioner, it’s something to chew on.
+For a Buddhist practitioner, vegetarianism is something to chew on.

 Recently I was invited to spend the weekend at a family dairy farm in the Fraser Valley of British Columbia.
 My hosts greeted me with a banquet-prepackaged sweet n’ sour tofu with boiled carrots for me, burgers and steaks for them.
 Like many people, they assumed that since I am a student of Buddhism I must be a vegetarian, which I am for the most part.
 But I was tempted by those steaks, and the next morning when the house filled with the smell of bacon, much to their amusement, I found myself unable to resist.
 Pigs are gentle, smart, and proud, and they have an alarming similarity to humans when it comes to DNA.
 But I decided to eat that crispy piece of pig, thinking I was doing it as part of my Buddhist practice, not in spite of it.